Graduate School Curricular Guidelines CG

 - Review and approval by the Chancellor’s Council on Graduate Studies (CCGS) and ODHE

-- Estimate 2-3 months for review and approval processing
+- Estimate 2-3 months for review and Chancellor approval.

 Once a proposal is fully approved at all required levels, further University processing is required.